 Corporate and startup innovation has been a key theme throughout her career.
 Wendy Lung, the managing director for IBM Ventures, has been a key person in building up a healthy base for many startups.

 As leader of IBM Ventures, Wendy’s mission is to seek external innovation for IBM and its clients through worldwide engagement with VCs and their portfolio companies.
 By collaborating with the venture and startup communities, she drives early insights into IBM’s strategy development and expands the ecosystem and acquisition pipeline for IBM platforms.
+Startup companies benefit from support when it comes to finding things for their business such as clients, equipment and an office to operate from. (visit yourvirtualofficelondon.co.uk Your Virtual Office London for an example of a virtual registered office space.)

 She is a frequent advisor to Fortune 500 clients on their innovation and ecosystem initiatives.
 She built IBM’s Net Generation business in Asia, focused on internet startups and service providers and later created and launched IBM Global Entrepreneur, IBM’s first partner program for early stage startups.
 Today, her focus is driving ecosystem development across IBM strategic initiatives, including Cognitive, Cloud, Security, Blockchain, and IoT.
 Previously, she led marketing for IBM Telecommunication industry worldwide and for